OlivierNicole/compose/README.md

   --debug Comma-separated list of passes to enable debug output for --motive-size Size of signatures to look for in the input works (default 4) --min-length Minimum length of the output piece in beats.
 The true length may be slightly  greater because of the requirement to end on a cadence. (default 29)
-  -help  Display this list of options
+  --track-index-1 Index of the track to analyze in first input work (default 0) --track-index-2 Index of the track to analyze in second input work (default 0) -help  Display this list of options
   --help  Display this list of options
 ```